PUBLIC LIBRARY COLLECTION GUIDELINES FOR A STATE AND LOCAL LAW COLLECTION

 - Listing of any Public Law Libraries in your area and their addresses and phone numbers. (you may have to compile this one yourself by calling around – when you do, make sure to note their policies about serving the public.)

 RESEARCH TIPS: For Attorney Directories.
 There is often an interest by patrons in finding out attorney performance records.
 The paper Martindale Hubbell Law Directory will assign attorney’s ratings, and they will list the criteria for ranking at the beginning of the Martindale Hubbell volume.
-Otherwise, calling the local bar and seeing if they have a lawyer referral program may be an option (the Bar may also be able to tell the patron if there has been disciplinary action against the attorney).
+Otherwise, calling the local bar association and seeing if they have a lawyer referral program may be an option (the Bar may also be able to tell the patron if there has been disciplinary action against the attorney).

 Government Phone Directories.
 Although it is nice to have a phone directory just for the government offices, your patron could also check the blue pages of their local phone book.
 One handy reference book to have in this area that covers multiple states is the State Yellow Book published by Leadership Directories, 212-627-4140.